 Leon and Vera hit it off well in their Zoom encounter, and an agreement was reached: Leon gives Vera a weekly lesson in chess, and she gives him violin lessons.
 They started with a Giuoco Piano lesson for her, and refining Leon's Ave Maria by Gounod.
 I listened in for a while and found it marvellous how she was able to improve his stress, intonation and fingering in a Zoom session.

-One of Vera's recommendations was: go into an empty church and play a bit there.
+One thing Vera told him to do was: go into an empty church and play a bit there.
 In the vaulted area you will see what a violin can really sound like.
 Leon followed her advice, but not in an empty church.

 This weekend was the Christian High Holy Day of Pentecost, which is celebrated on the 50th day from Easter Sunday.
 It was celebrated in St. Stephen's Basilica, one of the largest church building in Hungary.

 To this ceremony Leon was invited, to play Gounod's Ave Maria for the congregation.
-His sister Beverley played Bach's First Preludium (on which the melody of French composer Gounod is superimposed), and this was transmitted via Lyndon's mobile phone into the Basilica.
+His sister Beverley played Bach's First Preludium (on which the melody of French composer Gounod is superimposed) back home in Goa, India.
+It was transmitted via Lyndon's mobile phone into the sound system of the Basilica.
 And Leon played the violin for the people taking holy communion.

 Listen to the 15-year-old Indian chess grandmaster playing a classical western piece for a Hungarian audience – quite something, right?